 I may earn a small commission from purchases made through product links on this website at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.

 Reviews of five of the best personal portable home saunas based on type, durability, ease of setup, accessories, price, and more.

 Saunas have become more mainstream in recent years, with many gyms and spas offering sauna and steam room facilities.
 But getting to the gym or spa to use the sauna can be time-consuming and expensive.

 Finding the right sauna to meet your needs, budget, and space allowance can be tricky.
-We have tested and reviewed five of the best portable infrared and steam saunas, based on ease of use, setup, storage, and additional features.
+We have tested and reviewed five of the best portable home saunas to help you select your favorite.

 Top 5 Personal Portable Saunas:

 |2||1Love Portable Infrared Sauna Dome||Price|

 |4||Crew & Axel Personal Sauna||Price|